Applications for the Fulbright-Anne Wexler Master's Scholarship in Public Policy are now closed for Australian citizens.

 - Further details for American candidates are available on the IIE US Student website

-The Scholarships package will be awarded for a maximum two year period and be valued at up to AUD 140,000 each.
+The Scholarship package is a generous one and will be awarded for a maximum two year period and be valued at up to AUD 140,000 each.
 Benefits include:

 - National Orientation Program and a Fulbright Presentation Dinner